Praveen-Samudrala/Praveen-Samudrala/README.md

 - 👀 I’m interested in Data Science and Machine Learning.
 - 🌱 I’m currently pursuing Master of Engineering Electrical and Computer Engineering Concentration in Applied Artificial Intelligence at University of Ottawa, Canada.
 - 💞️ I’m looking to collaborate on projects relevant to Machine Learning applications in Computer Vision and Natural Language Processing.
-- 📫 I can be reached via email on praveen.samudrala30@gmail.com

 <!---
 Praveen-Samudrala/Praveen-Samudrala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.